I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 Nonhazardous vs. Hazardous Materials

-- Are not flammable, corrosive, or toxic chemicals (including buffers, preservatives etc.),
+- Not flammable, corrosive, or toxic (includes buffers, preservatives etc.)

 What are HAZARDOUS materials?